How to Play

 Objective

 A shape appears in the center of the screen.
-Cut it as close to perfectly in half as possible.
-Every player gets the same shape each day — compare your precision on equal footing.
+Slice it as close to perfectly in half as possible.
+Every player gets the same shape each hour — compare your precision on equal footing.

-You have 5 seconds to make each cut.
-The timer counts down in the top-right corner.
-If time runs out before you complete the cut, the round ends as a miss.
+You have 7 seconds to make each slice.
+The timer counts down at the top of the screen.
+If time runs out before you complete the slice, the round ends as a miss.

 • First click — anchors one point on the line.